InsertAnywhere: Geometrically Grounded and Optics-Aware Video Object Insertion: Introduction

+For optics-aware video synthesis, we construct and open-source ROSE++, a synthetic dataset specifically tailored to train models on complex optical interactions.
+We demonstrate that models fine-tuned on ROSE++ generalize highly effectively to real-world VOI tasks.
+To maximize visual fidelity, our generation pipeline leverages the strong priors of image-based insertion models via first-frame anchoring.
+Furthermore, we propose Optics-Aware Representation Alignment to enhance photometric consistency.
+By aligning the intermediate features of an extended mask with those of the primary input mask, it enables mask-conditioned video diffusion models to synthesize realistic shadows and reflections that seamlessly extend beyond the immediate boundaries of the inserted object.

-Our contributions are summarized as follows: \begin{itemize} \item We propose a mask generation module that propagates object masks over all frames via a 4D representation from a user specified position and scale in the first frame, producing reliable masks even under occlusions, supported by an intuitive GUI. \item We extend the video inpainting model so that, in addition to inserting the object, it also models local variations around the object, such as lighting conditions. \item We build \traindatasetname{} by extending the ROSE dataset with VLM based object retrieval to form video triplets tailored for video object insertion, enabling training by inverting removal into insertion. \item We demonstrate that \modelname{} achieves geometrically plausible and visually coherent object insertions across diverse real-world scenarios, including complex camera motions and occlusion, and significantly outperforms existing commercial generative tools. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We propose a geometrically grounded mask generation module that propagates object masks across all frames via a 4D scene representation.
+Based on a single user-specified placement, it produces reliable, temporally coherent masks even under complex camera motions and occlusions. \item We introduce an optics-aware video generation strategy, incorporating a first-frame anchoring technique and Optics-Aware Representation Alignment, which enables the model to synthesize physical lighting interactions, such as shadows and reflections, that extend beyond the object mask. \item We construct and open-source ROSE++, a specialized dataset for video object insertion comprising quadruplets of source videos, target videos, mask sequences, and reference images, explicitly tailored for the supervised training of optical effects. \item We demonstrate that \textbf{InsertAnywhere} achieves geometrically plausible and photometrically realistic object insertions across diverse real-world scenarios, significantly outperforming existing commercial and research-based generative tools. \end{itemize}